 When you are designing a slide with data presentation, indicate clearly how the reader should look at it, where to start and where to follow.

 Is the chart title the first thing a reader should look at?
 Or is it a trend line?
 A specific data value or outlier you want to highlight?
-Don’t let the reader guess what’s the most important part.
+Don’t let reader guess what’s the most important part.

-How to tackle reading the reading flow mistake?
+How to tackle reading flow mistake?

 Therefore take case your chart objects are aligned for a logical reading flow.
 This will ensure your slide will be easy to read.

-How to tackle the data overload issue?
+How to tackle data overload issue?

 Think twice, whether you need to present all details that led to your final data analysis outcomes.
 Does the audience need to hear it all?
 Maybe some parts can be put into appendix materials only?

-4. Chart slides are too detailed and decorated
+4. Chart slide too detailed and decorated

 Reading data should not be a quest for a reader.